Green Artist

 Don’t Burn Yourself!

-I have fallen victim to burning myself a few times over the course of my wood burning career, it’s because I’m human, and well, things happen!
+I have fallen victim to burning myself a few times throughout my wood burning career, it’s because I’m human, and well, things happen!
 If I’m using my wood burning pen on a high heat setting, I wear gloves to protect my hands.

 I also have sensitive skin, so holding a warm pen for a while tends to make my skin turn red, so wear gloves if you want to protect yourself.